muses-code-js/learn-html/_steps/step0-what-is-the-web.markdown

 In reality, a web server might not actually have a file ready for every URL that it gets asked for.

-Sometimes, web servers use other software to look at incoming browser requests and write out a web page to fit that request when asked.
+Sometimes, web servers use other software to look at incoming browser requests and create the webpage on the fly for each specific request.

-That might sound fancy and complicated, but it's basically the same idea as doing a [mail-merge](https://en.wikipedia.org/wiki/Mail_merge) if you've ever done that to send letters to send to customers.
+That might sound fancy and complicated, but the way most of them do it isn't that dissimilar to doing a [mail-merge](https://en.wikipedia.org/wiki/Mail_merge). :wink:

-## Let's make it simpler, just for now
+## Let's make it even simpler, just for now

 In this workshop, we're going to do something a little different.

-We're going to use the **file** protocol instead of **http** or **https**.

-Basically, your browser is going to be asking your own computer for a file, and then displaying that file for you.

-All this means is that we don't have to run our own web server to receive page requests and send back web pages.
+Setting up a server can be complicated, but luckily for us browsers also support just opening up the file locally from your own computer.
+When you do this, the browser uses the **file** protocol.
+You'll notice this in the URL when we get started.

-The protocol is the only thing we're going to change.
+The protocol is the only thing we're going to change though.
 The underlying HTML and CSS will be exactly the same.

 Ready?
 Let's go!